 Yin Chiao contains herbs with naturally occurring anti-viral properties that directly combat the invading virus.
 Because it is a blend, it also contains herbs that address multiple cold symptoms at once including sore throat, cough, congestion, and body aches.

 If you’re looking for a 1-2 punch, acupuncture plus herbs together can stop a cold in its tracks.
 If the cold has already set in too deeply, acupuncture can help a cold run its course in less time by bolstering the body’s immune response and relieving symptoms like aches and chills.

-WTHN’s herbal cold fighter Kick It is based on Yin Chiao, and is the first and only organic version of this potent formula.
-Modern science is validating the traditional use of key ingredients in Kick It.
+WTHN’s herbal cold fighter Fast Forward is based on Yin Chiao, and is the first and only organic version of this potent formula.
+Modern science is validating the traditional use of key ingredients in Fast Forward.
 Let’s take a closer look at some of the key ingredients and what studies saying about how the herbs are working:

 - Honeysuckle Flower has antibacterial and anti-viral properties